SAP-archive/teched2020-DAT162/exercises/ex1/README.md

 1. Direct identifiers: ACCOUNT_NO is a uniquely identifying column for each person, FIRST_NAME and LAST_NAME in conjunction are also uniquely identifying.
 In order to anonymize a data set these values must not be released at all!
 2. Sensitive values: SALARY is a sensitive value.
 In an anonymized data set, one should not be able to link its value to a single individual by means of background knowledge.
 3. Quasi-identifiers: all remaining fields are quasi-identifiers.
-In conjunction (and together with background knowledge), their values may be used to link an entry in the database back to an individual, thus revealing the persons sensitve value or its membership in the database.
+In conjunction (and together with background knowledge), their values may be used to link an entry in the database back to an individual, thus revealing the person's sensitve information or its membership in the database.

 ## Summary